 There are a lot of debates in the baseball world about whether or not you should choke up on a baseball bat.
-Some people believe that it’s a good idea, while others think that it’s a bad idea.
+Some people believe it’s a good idea for hitters, while others think that it’s a bad idea.
 So which is it?
-Should you choke up on your bat or not?
-In this article, we will take a look at the pros and cons of choking up on a bat and see what the research has to say about it.
+Should you choke up on a bat or not?
+In this article, we look at the pros and cons of choking up before you swing to see what the research has to say about it.

 What Does it Mean to Choke Up On a Bat?

-To choke up on a bat means to grip the baseball bat higher up on the handle.
+Most batters hold grip a bat with their bottom hand touching the knob on the end of the bat.
+If you choke up on a bat it means your grip is further up the handle with space between the knob and bottom hand.
 Young hitters usually do this to give them more control over their swing.
-In other words, doing so decreases rotational inertia because the bulk mass is pushed closer to the rotational axis.
+In scientific terms, choking up decreases rotational inertia because the heavy barrel end of the bat is pushed closer to the rotational axis.

 There are several benefits of choking up on a bat.
 It enables the hitter to:

-Ultimately, it’s up to you and what works best for you.
-Try different positions until you find the one that feels most comfortable and gives you the results you’re looking for.
+Ultimately, spending some time in the batting cage to test hand placement on your specific bat will help you understand what works best for you.
+Try different grips until you find the one that feels most comfortable and gives you the ability to make consistent solid contact.

 Choking Up On A Bat Increases Bat Speed

-A choke-up is when the hitter’s hands are moved up the bat to get closer to the barrel.
+Moving your hands closer to the barrel will increase bat speed.
 This can be done by moving the bottom hand up the handle or by holding the bat higher up with both hands.
 A choke-up increases bat speed because it shortens the distance the bat has to travel through the hitting zone.
 This gives the hitter more time to make contact with the ball.

 The choke-up also puts the hands in a better position to get through the hitting zone quickly.
 When the hands are closer to the barrel, they can get through the zone faster and have a shorter swing.
 This allows the hitter to wait longer on pitches and still make solid contact.